Asake ‘devastated’ after woman dies in crowd crush outside O2 Academy Brixton

 Nigerian artist Asake said he is “devastated” and “overwhelmed with grief” after a woman died following a crowd crush outside his concert at the O2 Academy Brixton.

-The Metropolitan Police said Ms Ikumelo, from Newham, east London, died in hospital on Saturday, while two other women, 21 and 23, remain in a critical condition.
+The Metropolitan Police said Ikumelo, from Newham, east London, died in hospital on Saturday (17 December), while two other women, 21 and 23, remain in a critical condition.

 In a statement posted on Instagram, Asake said: “I am devastated by the news that Rebecca Ikumelo who was in a critical condition since Thursday has sadly passed away.